ucan-wg/spec/README.md

 # 8. Acknowledgements

 Thank you to [Brendan O'Brien](https://github.com/b5) for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.

-Many thanks to [Irakli Gozalishvili](https://github.com/Gozala) for feedback and recommendations, contributing significantly to the TypeScript implementation, and suggesting renaming the action field to `can`.

 Thank you [Blaine Cook](https://github.com/blaine) for the real-world feedback, ideas on future features, and lessons from other auth standards.